matteofigus/katacoda_scenarios/katacodacommatteofiguscloudformation-tools/intro.md

+# AWS CloudFormation tools

+The AWS UK Solution Builders have developed a number of tools that improve the experience of developing and using CloudFormation.
-In this scenarios you can learn how to use the new AWS CloudFormation developer tools.
+With this training you'll learn how to use some of these tools.